TaylorTheDeveloper/AzureCloudCam/README.md

         - Make sure the daemon is marked as 'on' in this config file or it will not work!
         - You can modify the video code, frame rate, and video resultion amongst many other parameters.
         - You can enable image capture if you prefer that over video stream.
+    - This is the bear minimum needed to set up the camera and view it from anoother device!
+Next we will push this data to the cloud.

+# Backup captures to Azure Blob Storage

+1. Ensure you have a free Azure Subscription and Azure Storage Account
+1. Install pip3
+    - sudo apt install python3-pip
+2. Install Azure Blob Service Client
+    - pip3 install azure-storage blob
+3. Recommend at this point doing everything as root.
+Makes crontab setup easier.
+    - run sudo -i to enter root
+    - run cd ~ to go to root home directory
+    - copy pushStream.py from this repo to your root home directory (~)
+    - Update the connection string with either connection string or a Shared Access Signature to your blob account.
+    - chmod a+x ./pushstream.sh to [ensure it can execute](https://stackoverflow.com/questions/8727935/execute-python-script-via-crontab)
+    - Open cron tab with 'sudo crontab -e'
+        - manually enter cron tab enteries I have provided in crontab.txt in this repo.
+        - The first line cleans up any data that may get skipped.
+This should never happen- but just in case if any files are older than 1 day in this directory then they will be removed.
+        - The second line runs pushStream.py every 15 minutes and backs up data to the cloud.
+As data is backed up is it freed from memory on the camera.
+This script also automatically deletes blobs older than 2 months.
+You can disable this part of the code if you wish.